OCR-tech/InnoTSR/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment:

 - Using inclusive and respectful language.
 - Focusing on what is best for the community.
 - Showing empathy towards other community members.